 Steve, a lifelong resident of New Bedford, is the son of Portuguese immigrants who relocated to the United States from Lisbon, Portugal.
 He was educated at Saint Anthony Elementary School and graduated from New Bedford High School.
 He attended Bristol Community College and went onto the University of Massachusetts, Dartmouth where he earned his Bachelor’s Degree in Political Science.

 He was appointed by the Governor of Massachusetts to serve as a Justice of the Peace.
 Justice Martins is also Ordained to do ceremonies in every state.
-In addition to his Justice of the Peace duties, he currently serves as one of the youngest City Councilor’s in New Bedford’s history.
+In addition to his Justice of the Peace duties, he has served as one of the youngest City Councilor’s in New Bedford’s history.
 He is also an Assistant Director/Regional Manager for the Massachusetts State Lottery Commission.
 Prior to his services as Assistant Director, he also served as Director of Administration for the Bristol County Retirement System and Operations Manager for the Executive Office of Labor & Workforce Development.

 An active member in several local community organizations, he also supports his community by attending many charitable events in his hometown and across the commonwealth.
 Steve has been recognized for his hard work and dedication to the City of New Bedford by receiving numerous awards, including being named one of the Top Young Professionals by New England Business Bulletin in 2010, 2011, and 2015.
 He has also been honored in 2016 by the Massachusetts State House of Representatives with the Heritage Day of Portugal medallion.
 And recently, received the 2018 University of Massachusetts-Dartmouth Alumni Volunteer Service of the Year Award.